benjaminion/upgrading-ethereum-book/src/book.md

 </figcaption>
 </figure>

 This combination has [come to be known](https://arxiv.org/abs/2003.03052) as "Gasper", and appears to be relatively simple [at first sight](https://ethresear.ch/t/beacon-chain-casper-mini-spec/2760?u=benjaminion).
 However, the emergence of various edge cases, and a relentless stream of potential attacks has led third party researchers [to declare](https://arxiv.org/pdf/2009.04987.pdf) that "The Gasper protocol is complex".
-And that was said before implementing many of the fixes that we'll be reviewing in the following sections.
+And that remark was made before implementing many of the fixes that we'll be reviewing in the following sections.
 Vitalik himself [has written](https://notes.ethereum.org/@vbuterin/single_slot_finality#Bad-news-hybrid-consensus-mechanisms-actually-have-many-unavoidable-problems) that

 > The "interface" between Casper FFG finalization and LMD GHOST fork choice is a source of significant complexity, leading to a number of attacks that have required fairly complicated patches to fix, with more weaknesses being regularly discovered.